JasXSL/GoThongs-API-PHP/README.md

 }

-// Put your API token here Handler::ini("1.47d81e2682b3f97911da4f8dc18b3fd87a614338cd20b268676ac73dd9758");
+// Put your JSON KEY from your got mod settings here Handler::ini("1.47d81e2682b3f97911da4f8dc18b3fd87a614338cd20b268676ac73dd9758");
 ```

+Copy the URL where you hosted your PHP file and paste that into the JSON Webhook box on your mod's settings page on jasx.org/lsl/got and hit save.

 ## Accepted types and data fields